HuiEng/tree/readme.txt

 if node is branch, dont touch matches, promote mismatches to become siblings of node if node is not a branch, ie is a root, create new branch to merge matches, dont touch mismatches

+- if NN only leaves
+create new t_parent and merge NN leaves

 - find nearest among NN
-* to modify => deal with case with matching only leaves separately get the distance between seq and every NN, if NN is a branch, get the distance of its children too.
+get the distance between seq and every NN, if NN is a branch, get the distance of its children too.
 If NN is a grandchild & grandchild is branch => traverse grandchild If NN is a grandchild & grandchild is leaf => add level